Scaling of the geomagnetic secular variation time scales: Poloidal and toroidal time scales

 It then follows from \Eq{tauPoldef} and \Eq{taurdef} that $\tau_r=\tauPol$ at $r = \rout$.
 Hence together with \Eq{tauCMB}, we have $\tau = \tauPol = \tau_r \sim l^{-1}$ at the CMB, as is evident in \Fig{fig:tauPT}(c).
 Remarkably, \Fig{fig:tauPT} also shows that unlike $\tau$, the scaling $\tau_r \sim l^{-1}$ manifest at $r = \rout$ is actually valid for all $r$:

-This might lead to the belief that the scaling \Eq{taur_l1} at the surface reflects the properties of $B_r$ in the interior, and furthermore \Eq{taur_l1} might be explained by the frozen-flux argument outlined in the Introduction.
+This might lead to the belief that the scaling \Eq{taur_l1} at the surface reflects the properties of $B_r$ in the interior, and furthermore \Eq{taur_l1} might be explained by the frozen-flux argument outlined in the introduction.
 However, we shall see in \Sect{sec:spec_r} that depending on the velocity boundary condition, the scaling \Eq{taur_l1} found at the surface and in the interior could have different origins.

 The above results, summarised in \Fig{fig:tauPT}, suggest that the magnetic boundary condition causes $\tau$ to change shape near the CMB.
 It eliminates the toroidal contribution to $\tau$ and constrains the poloidal contribution through \Eq{slm_qlm}.
-The physical meaning of this becomes clear when we compare $\tau$ with $\tau_r$.
-The two spectra are identical at the CMB and are determined by the single component $B_r$.
-In the interior, $\tau$ deviates from $\tau_r$ (mainly at the large scales) because, except for $\nabla \cdot \V B = 0$, $B_r$ and the horizontal components $(B_\theta,B_\phi)$ contribute separately to the dynamics without further constraints.
 As a result, $\tau$ at $r = \rout$ is generally unreliable for inferring time scales of the dynamics in the interior.